aziz-usenov1/Term-2/README.md

     - **Required Fields:**
       - Each object in the array must include both `company_id` and `description`

+### BLS API Wage Analysis: State-Level Hourly Wage Comparison
+This project utilizes the Bureau of Labor Statistics (BLS) API to fetch hourly wage data for 2023 across U.S. states.
+The analysis compares this data with average hourly wages from LinkedIn, providing insights into discrepancies and trends between federal economic data and a professional job platform.

+**Process**

+- **Data Sources**
+  - **BLS API:** Provides official hourly wage data for all U.S. states.
+  - **LinkedIn Data:** Contains average hourly salary information by state for professional roles.
+- **Steps in the Analysis**
+  - **API Integration:**
+    - Queried the BLS API for 2023 hourly wage data using state-specific series IDs.
+    - Extracted and organized the data into a Pandas DataFrame.
+  - **Data Preparation:**
+    - Mapped state names between the LinkedIn and BLS datasets to ensure consistency.
+    - Processed the LinkedIn dataset to calculate state-level average hourly wages.
+  - **Comparison:**
+    - Merged BLS and LinkedIn datasets on state names.
+    - Calculated absolute `(Difference (Units))` and percentage `(Difference (%))` differences in wages.
+  - **Validation:**
+    - Identified and excluded outliers (e.g., salaries above $500/hour) to maintain accurate analysis.
+    - Formatted data for readability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->

 [MySQL.url]: https://img.shields.io/badge/mysql-4479A1.svg?style=for-the-badge&logo=mysql&logoColor=white